-A web-based training on the three modules "Code of Conduct", "Competition Law" and "Anti-corruption Guidelines", was rolled out for the Head Office in 2013.
-The roll-out of the web-based training will be extended globally to senior managers.
+A web-based training on the three modules "Code of Conduct", "Competition Law" and "Anti-Corruption guidelines", was rolled out for the Head Office in 2013.
+A further roll-out of the web-based training to senior managers on a global level is planned.
 It consists of three modules, with an approximate duration of 1.5 hour.